 - Immune functioning

-Vitamin D has been found to be directly involved in follicle egg maturation and quality and development as well as overall fertility.
+Vitamin D is directly involved in follicle egg maturation and quality and development as well as overall fertility.
+In fact, I always recommend vitamin D supplementation especially if a client is over 35 and looking to conceive.

-Vitamin D has been associated with reducing androgen levels in women with PCOS.
-Reducing many PCOS side effects and also reducing blood pressure.
+Women with PCOS many times have high androgens.
+In other words, androgens are the so-called ‘make hormones’.
+Vitamin D can actually help reduce androgen levels in women with PCOS.
+Reducing many PCOS side effects such as acne, and hirsutism and also reducing blood pressure.

 PCOS is a state of low-grade inflammation that may stem from insulin resistance.
-Compared to women without PCOS of similar weight and ages, women with PCOS have higher levels of the inflammatory markers.
-Reducing inflammation will help with weight loss, acne, fertility and even hair loss.
+Compared to women without PCOS of similar weight and ages, women with PCOS have higher levels of inflammatory markers.
+Reducing inflammation will help with weight loss, acne, fertility, and even hair loss.

 Few foods contain Vitamin D other than milk fortified with Vitamin D, eggs, liver, cereals with vitamin D added, and fatty fish.